benNthen/mobile_album_fetch_api/README.md

 An android mobile app that retrieves data from an online API and returns a list of photo albums with their title and owner names.
 Selecting an album will display a galler of thumbnail-sized photos.
 Tapping one of these photos, will display a full-sized version of the photo.
 This was developed using React Native.

 ## Using this repository
 You can run the app on your local computer and/or by connecting your android mobile phone.
-The following pre-requisites are needed in order for the app to run.
 For more information on how to run a React Native app, [go here](https://reactnative.dev/docs/environment-setup).

+The following pre-requisites are listed below.
 ## Pre-requisites:

 To use this repository you need the following: